 We headed back into the building, where we could see what a third class cabin was like.
 It was small and reminded me of the side of a three person bunk on a train.
 It had enough room for you to sit on your bed and sleep.
 They had large gathering spaces where everyone would hang out.
 On the wall was a list of what they had to eat, which was a luxury for them as it was the first ship to ever offer catered food to third class.

 Moving on, we ended up in a first class room.
 This was much larger with sitting areas and other amenities that the lower classes did not have.
-Here we were met by the conductor who told us we should not be there, so we heading to the sinking room.
+Here we were met by the conductor who told us we should not be there, so we headed to the sinking room.

 This room played us a video showing the details of how the Titanic struck the iceberg and then sank into the Atlantic Ocean.
 I believe this was to get us into the mood of the boat sinking.
 The next room contained the main display hall with interactive programs, displays and artifacts from the sinking of the Titanic.